 WELCOME TO THE MEDICAL EYE CENTER As one of the area’s leading healthcare providers, we look forward to meeting all of your vision care needs.
 Our objectives are to provide you with the best in eye care and a positive experience in our office.
 For your first visit to the practice, we ask that you plan to arrive approximately fifteen minutes prior to your appointment time.
 This fifteen-minute period will give both you and our staff an opportunity to register you in our system and complete any necessary paperwork.
 Depending on the type of examination that you need, please allow for up to two hours for dilation and any tests that may be performed.

 WHAT TO BRING TO YOUR APPOINTMENT

 - The completed, including proper legal documentation required for “Guardian” or “Power of Attorney” status, if applicable.
-If you have not received a registration form, you may download one here: registration form (click here)

 - Your insurance card(s) and co-pay, if applicable, with referral requested from primary care physician, if needed.
 Click here for information about insurance.

 - Sunglasses (to wear after your dilated exam) We will provide you with disposable sunglasses if you need them.

 - A companion (to drive you after your dilated exam) if you are unsure of your ability to drive while dilated, you may want to bring a driver with you.

 - Your list of medications and allergies to any medications.